Excessive gifts can impact values and behavior. Learn how to stop grandparents spoiling grandchildren without offending with these tips.

 For several months, my mom visited us every Wednesday afternoon.
 And each time, she’d bring a small treat for my three boys—a box of crayons, stickers, nothing excessive.
 My mom doesn’t spoil my kids with excessive gifts, so I cringed when my son asked, “So what did you bring me this week?”

 It’s not about the gifts your grandparents give, or how often, or how much is too much.
 Instead, focus on building a strong and loving relationship between them.

 Explain that you don’t want the piles of gifts to overshadow their love for your child.
 That you don’t want him to expect gifts each time he sees them.
 Or for him to assume that’s the only way they can interact with one another.

 Rather, you value the real gift—the joy of your child being with his grandparents—far more than any wrapped box they might give.

 If you’ve seen the warning signs of a spoiled child, it’s not too late to turn things around.
-I’d love to share with you my FREE 14-page printable handout, How to Unspoil Your Child!
+Join my newsletter and get my 14-page printable handout, How to Unspoil Your Child!
 Learn effective tips that not only curb misbehavior but focus on rebuilding a strong parent-child relationship.
-Get it below:

 Get more tips:

 - What to Do with Grandparents Trying to Parent Your Kids